 If you’re a brand new business and need ideas on which products to sell on Amazon, you’ll want to reference our beginner blogs on how to source products that are low competition, how to find a reliable international supplier, and how to calculate Amazon selling fees to make sure your business is profitable from the start.

-Amazon SEO: Copy is Kind of a Big Deal
+Amazon Listing Optimization: Copy is Kind of a Big Deal

 Consumer studies suggest that 80% of text online isn’t read by consumers in full.
 Though it’s more important that the text is, first and foremost, always written for the consumer, it’s also important to consider who text will always be read by: algorithms.